martinlacorrona/hello-architecture/README.md

 Creating a values integer files different depends on weight if it's more than 600dp:
 ![Values integer files](https://i.imgur.com/cKIchfo.png)
 ![Contain](https://i.imgur.com/IIDgMHY.png)
-If it's more thant 600 it has 2 gallery per column, if's not, only 1.
+If it's more than 600dp it has 2 gallery per column, if's not, only 1.
 And with this code it allows you to show more or less columns:
 ![Code](https://i.imgur.com/SHRoXWa.png)
 ![Portrait mode](https://i.imgur.com/T0ezdKL.png)